 - On the contrary, fluorescent lights are known for giving off a blue-ish, cooler light.
 Fluorescents pair well with cooler paints such as those in the blue/green/gray family.
 Usually these cool lights are used in workspaces or kitchens.

 - Also keep in mind the many different effects that can be created through how you position your lighting.
 Chandeliers and ceiling fixtures offer a lot of light to a room, and they distribute that light really well throughout the space.

 - Table lamps and floor lamps are a great option if your room doesn’t quite get enough natural light so you want to make it a touch brighter, but you don’t want to affect the wall colors very much.
 By restricting the light source to one spot in the room you can limit the impact of lighting on the paint color.

-- Things like string lights, rope lights, and candles are also perfect for adding a warm and cozy vibe to a room.
+- Items like string lights and flameless LED candles are also perfect for adding a warm and cozy vibe to a room.
 They work great for warming up bright/light paint colors, and they also have a beautiful contrasting effect in rooms with darkly painted walls.

 - When painting, it’s highly recommended that you always do a test area on your walls!
 Simply holding up the paint swatch to a wall won’t give you an accurate idea of what the effect will be.
 Test the paint on each wall in the room by doing a patch with two coats, and pay attention to how it is affected by natural light at different times of the day.

 - If one wall receives much more light than others, you could even go a shade lighter or darker on that wall just so that it fits more appropriately with the other walls in the room.
 Use the experts at your paint store for assistance and advice.